Deploying Linux Servers in the Cloud – A Complete Guide

 Many enterprises have successfully deployed Linux servers in cloud environments to improve scalability, security and operational efficiency.
 Here are some real-world case studies of enterprises that demonstrate the advantages of using Linux cloud servers.

-Techwave Hungary, a company that specializes in helping businesses across Eastern Europe gain the benefits of SAP ERP solutions, wanted to scale out its managed services infrastructure.
 Using SUSE Linux Enterprise Server for SAP Applications, the company launched a private cloud platform capable of running large volumes of new SAP workloads.
 Linux servers have proven to be the perfect choice to support Techwave Hungary’s long-term goals and to unlock the analytics capabilities of SAP S/4HANA and SAP BW/4HANA.

-AGL delivers 4.5 million gas, electricity and telecommunications services across Australia.
-They deployed more than 100 Linux servers, and chose SUSE Linux Enterprise Server because of the servers’ easy live patching capabilities.
 Now, AGL can apply critical kernel patches to its live systems, reducing disruption to the business and contributing to 100% coverage for security patches.
 Maintenance and administration of these Linux servers is easy because Linux patches and updates are secure and fast.

 Set your Linux server up for success with SUSE

 Linux servers offer a variety of benefits, but only if they’re deployed correctly.
 Deploying Linux servers in a cloud environment successfully requires careful planning.
 To keep your data safe, start by implementing IAM, and always install patches and updates.
-You can also maximize your server’s performance by managing resources carefully and integrating the server seamlessly with your existing IT infrastructure.
+Also ensure that your Linux server is built with security in mind.
+SUSE incorporates Zero Trust principles based on NIST SP 800-207 to secure cloud and edge workloads.

 Following these best practices will help you not only have a successful server deployment in the cloud, but it will also keep your servers secure and functioning optimally long-term.
 Learn more about SUSE’s business-critical Linux solutions and the digital transformation they empower.

-Linux Cloud Server FAQs
+Cloud-based Linux server FAQs

 Is Linux a good choice for cloud computing?

-Linux is an excellent choice for cloud computing due to its stability, security and cost-effectiveness.
+Yes, Linux is an excellent choice for cloud computing due to its stability, security and cost-effectiveness.
 Most cloud providers, including AWS, Azure, and Google Cloud, offer Linux-based virtual machines because Linux is lightweight and highly customizable.
 It also supports containers, automation tools and orchestration platforms like Kubernetes, making it a preferred operating system for cloud native applications.

 How can you tell if a Linux system is on-prem or cloud?